Saintmaxim1n/Apache-kali-linux-Setup/README.md

 (If you want to disable apache on boot use sudo systemctl disable apache2)

-#now you have started apache, go to http://localhost so make sure your apache is enabled.
+#now you have started apache, go to http://localhost so make sure your apache is started.